askar-stack/movieapp/other/notes.md

 ```

 just like you have to import to use things, have to export them so they can be used elsewhere

+# starting the proj

+index js has react dom, and u import app.js there. and render app.js there as well

+curly brackets matter:
+import {useEffect} from "react";
+or will get typeError react webpack imported module etc

+react 18 warning how to use root, reactDOM is deprecated

+2

+In React 18, is needed to:

+import { createRoot } from 'react-dom/client';

+creates your root container with this function:

+const root = createRoot(document.getElementById("root"));

+and then render your root app:

+root.render(<YourApp />);